21st October, 2025

 And even if you do get inspected, FFI doesn't need to be a concern.
 Providing that the HSE inspector is happy with what they find in your workplace, and you have reduced risk as low as reasonably practicable (ALARP), you shouldn't be issued with an invoice after the visit.

-And not everything has to be perfect, HSE inspectors are still giving verbal advice and help during the inspection free of charge, providing only minor issues are identified.
+This doesn't mean that everything has to be perfect, either.
+HSE inspectors are still giving verbal advice and help during the inspection free of charge, providing only minor issues are identified.

 Can you dispute an FFI invoice?